 Glenda Manos, Assistant

-Mrs. Manos has worked at JBU for over 20 years and works in the Honors Office assisting the honors faculty, staff and students.
-She makes arrangements for honors travel and events, keeps records, and other office duties.
+Mrs. Manos has worked at JBU for over 20 years.
+She works in the Honors Office assisting the honors faculty, staff, and students.
+She makes arrangements for honors travel, keeps records, and plans events.
 Glenda served as an AWANA commander for twenty years at Siloam Springs Bible Church and lectured at many conferences state-wide.
 She is passionate about teaching others about Christ and His love for them.
-Her husband, Larry and she have been married for 44 years and enjoy spending time with their family and friends.
+She and her husband, Larry, have been married for 44 years and enjoy spending time with their family and friends.